PrivateRookie/interview/README.md

 # Code Interview

-this repo contains codes impl questions in book CRACKING THE CODING INTERVIEW in Python, Rust and Go question description is in every question's README.md
+this repo contains codes impl questions in book CRACKING THE CODING INTERVIEW in Python, Rust and ~~Go~~

+Go is suck let's forget it!

+question description is in every question's README.md

 if you want to run Python for a question, make sure that you have Python 3.6+